 Podcast: Language Transfer French – Using The Thinking Method – great for latin-based languages

-PROS: Podcast format so great for on-the-go; entirely free; great for people who have previously studied some French; great for developing speaking skills
+PROS: Podcast format so great for on-the-go; entirely free; brilliant for people who have previously studied some French; great for developing speaking and listening skills

-CONS: Maybe quite quick if you have zero French knowledge; not-so-great for developing other skills
+CONS: Maybe quite quick if you have zero French knowledge; not-so-great for developing reading and writing skills

 ADVANCED